 I’m not one of those people who thinks that credit card companies are inherently evil.
-Credit card companies are businesses and their goal is to make a profit for their shareholders.
-Hey, that’s okay.
+Credit card companies are businesses, and their goal is to make a profit for their shareholders.
+Hey, that’s OK.
 It’s capitalism at work.

-But to make a profit, they sometimes cross the line between being transparent and being a little sneaky, especially when it comes to the fine print.
-It’s usually easy to find the big things, like the APR and the annual fee, and that’s as it should be.
+But to make a profit, they sometimes cross the line and get a little sneaky especially when it comes to the fine print.
+It’s usually easy to find the big things, like the annual percentage rate (APR) and the annual fee, and that’s as it should be.

 But all the rest?
 It’s like putting together a bookcase you bought from IKEA without getting any directions at all.
 And that can be a difficult task even with the directions.

 You have more power than you know.
 Think of it this way: The credit card issuers work for you, not the other way around.
 And if you have an excellent credit score, then you’re truly in control of your credit destiny.

 Don’t get sucked into thinking that you have to accept whatever rates or terms are dished out by your credit card company.
 If your rate gets increased, get on the phone pronto and find out the reason.
 And then try to negotiate a lower rate.

 Even if you don’t have a great credit score, you’re still in charge.
 You might not have as much negotiating power as those with excellent credit do, but you can still demand excellent customer service and prompt responses to any questions you have.
 If you’re unsatisfied, then that credit card company doesn’t deserve your business.
 Time to move on to a better credit card.